Skip to content

 } // namespace uart

-PIMPL (Pointer to Implementation) is the C++ version of C's opaque pointer, but it has an additional important use case in C++: reducing header dependencies and speeding up compilation.
-In large C++ projects, modifying a single header file can trigger the recompilation of hundreds of source files.
-If the definitions of private members are hidden inside the Impl, and the header only needs a forward declaration struct Impl;, then modifying private members only affects the .cpp file and won't cause massive recompilation.
+PIMPL (Pointer to Implementation) is the C++ version of the C opaque pointer, but it has an additional important use in C++: reducing header dependencies and speeding up compilation.
+In large C++ projects, modifying a header file can trigger hundreds of source files to recompile.
+If private member definitions are hidden in the .cpp file, the header only needs a forward declaration class Impl.
+Then, modifying private members only affects the .cpp file and doesn't cause massive recompilation.

 cpp